Discrete turn strategies emerge in information-limited navigation: Introduction

 \section{Introduction}

 Many micro-organisms navigate by switching between a small set of discrete behavioural states in response to continuous changes in their sensory input.
 Run and tumble is one such strategy, alternating between swimming as straight as possible, and suddenly picking a new direction at random \citet{berg1975how}.
 Other organisms swim backwards and forwards \citet{taylor1974reversal}, or make right-angle turns \citet{xie2011bacterial}.
-Why do they do this, instead of making continuous changes?
-And how do they choose which such strategy to adopt?
-Here, we explore these questions by asking for the strategy that maximises speed up a gradient with a given sensory input.
-We use the information rate from heading to behaviour as a way to abstract away details of the sensor, to allow us to compare quite different strategies.
+Why do they do these things, instead of making continuous changes?
+And how do they choose which strategy to adopt?
+In this paper we offer an explanation based only on the constraint that they have limited sensory information.

+These questions about navigation belong to a wide class of related questions about why biology chooses discrete solutions where the underlying physics is continuous, or nearly so.
+For example, the human tongue can make a continuum of vowel sounds, but every language discretises this space to give meaning to a small number of phonemes.
+Why do this, and what controls the number?
+In the salamander, thousands of retinal ganglion cells have the thresholds at which they turn on or off set to just three values \cite{kastner2015critical}.
+Why not use intermediate settings?
+More microscopically, most ion channels are either open or closed.
+Why not allow a graded current through the membrane?
+None of these questions are at the atomic scale, where the ultimate discreteness of the underlying physics would enter.

+What all of these systems have in common is that they involve information processing.
+Mathematically, optimising an objective function containing a measure of information often leads to a discrete solution \cite{smith1971information,sims2006rational,jung2019discrete,mattingly2018maximizing,abbott2019scaling,wang2026improved}.
+If evolution has performed optimisation, then perhaps the simple discrete solutions seen in its products are in a sense deliberate.
+Perhaps they aren't compromises based on the difficulty of making control systems out of proteins, nor the result of a trade-off between performance and complexity, but rather, signs that something close to the ideal solution has been attained.
+Getting access to these these ideas about simplicity, and what we term emergent discreteness, is our main motivation for studying toy models of a behavioural task.

+The task we study is navigation up a fixed sensory gradient.
+This task is solved by many organisms, and the case of \emph{E. coli} in a shallow gradient of attractant has been shown to be close to optimal at using the information it does receive to execute its chosen strategy~\cite{mattingly2021escherichia}.
+In this bacterium, sensory proteins bind to attractant molecules, and these binding events lead to changes in its internal chemical state, which in turn regulates the motors that drive the flagella~\cite{karmakar2021state}.
+The noise in every step of this process limits how much information flows from heading to behaviour.
+We focus on this end-to-end information rate, to obtain a framework in which to study how limited information shapes behavioural strategies, while remaining agnostic to organism-specific details.